Stuffed Aubergines with Goat Cheese & Honey

 Where this recipe for stuffed aubergines comes from

-The South of France has always grown aubergines.
-They thrive in the heat of Provence and Languedoc, and French cooks have been finding ways to use them for centuries.
-Stuffed aubergines, appear in various forms across the entire southern half of France.
-Some versions use minced meat.
-Others use ratatouille vegetables.
-This version, with goat cheese and honey, is the one that makes the most of what the South does best.
+You’ll find stuffed aubergines all over France, but particularly in the South where both goat cheese and aubergines are local staples.
+Aubergines thrive in the heat of Provence and Languedoc, and French cooks have been finding delicious ways to use them for centuries.
+Some versions use minced meat, others use ratatouille vegetables.
+But this version, with goat cheese and honey, is the one that makes the most of what the South does best.

-The combination of goat cheese and honey is ancient.
+And did you know that the combination of goat cheese and honey is actually as old as the hills?
 French goatherds have been drizzling honey over fresh goat cheese for centuries, long before anyone thought to write it down as a recipe.
-Someone clever eventually thought to add aubergine to the mix, and you’ve got this brilliant trinity of sweet, tangy, and savoury.
+Someone clever eventually added aubergine to the mix, and now you have this brilliant trinity of sweet, tangy and savoury.
+I’m very grateful to that person.

 Why aubergines farcies?

-“Farci” means stuffed, though this version is more “topped” than properly stuffed.
-The French have dozens of filled aubergine recipes, and this is one of the simplest: roast them until they’re sweet and soft, top with goat cheese, let it melt, drizzle with honey.
-Done.
-No complicated technique, no lengthy ingredient list.
-Just three main ingredients that happen to be perfect together.
+“Farci” in French means stuffed, though this version is honestly more topped than properly stuffed.
+And that’s exactly what I love about it.
+You roast the aubergines until they’re sweet and soft and then top them with goat cheese, you let it melt, and finally add a drizzle with honey.
+There’s no complicated techniques, nor lengthy ingredient list.
+Just three main ingredients that happen to be absolutely perfect together, so do pick the best of these ingredients to really experience this recipe for stuffed aubergine.

 Baking Mat de buyer